Category:1003 Aggregate for Seal Coats

 Aggregate shall be tested in accordance with AASHTO T 85.

 Aggregates shall be tested in accordance with AASHTO T 96.

 The percentage of deleterious substances in coarse aggregate shall be determined according to TM-71, Deleterious Content of Aggregate.
 Where field determinations show a total deleterious content of 2.5 percent or less, including not more than 0.5 percent shale, the deleterious content is to be inspected visually.
 The sample is to be tested if visual inspection indicates more than 2.5 percent deleterious material present in the sample.
 Source approval samples shall always be tested regardless of the content of deleterious material.

 1003.4.3 Sample Record

-The sample record shall be completed in AWP, as described in Automation Section, and shall indicate acceptance, qualified acceptance, or rejection.
+The sample record shall be completed in AWP, as described in AWP MA Sample Record, General, and shall indicate acceptance, qualified acceptance, or rejection.
 Appropriate remarks, as described in EPG 106.20 Reporting, are to be included in the remarks to clarify conditions of acceptance or rejection.
 Test results shall be reported on the appropriate templates under the Tests tab.